MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 Unfortunately, it can be a little complicated to determine what the serial port name is on Windoze.

-To see what COM port is connected to the robot, open “Control Panel”, select “Devices and Printers”, then navigate down to “Unspecified”.
+To see what COM port is connected to the robot, open Control Panel, select Devices and Printers, then navigate down to Unspecified.
 In my case, it has the device labeled as UC232R.
-Double-click on that device and view its “Hardware” Properties as shown in the view below.
+Double-click on that device and view its Hardware Properties as shown in the view below.

 ![](pics/serial-port-properties.png)